armbian/documentation/docs/Developer-Guide_User-Configurations.md

 ## Partitioning of the SD card

 In case you define `$FIXED_IMAGE_SIZE` at build time the partition containing the rootfs will be made of this size.
-Default behaviour when this is not defined and `$ROOTFS_TYPE` is set to _ext4_ is to shrink the partition to minimum size at build time and expand it to the card's maximum capacity at boot time (leaving an unpartitioned spare area of ~5% when the size is 4GB or less to help the SD card's controller with wear leveling and garbage collection on old/slow cards).
+Default behaviour when this is not defined is to shrink the partition to minimum size at build time and expand it to the card's maximum capacity at boot time (leaving an unpartitioned spare area of ~5% when the size is 4GB or less to help the SD card's controller with wear leveling and garbage collection on old/slow cards).

 You can prevent the partition expansion from within `customize-image.sh` by a `touch /root/.no_rootfs_resize` or configure the resize operation by either a percentage or a sector count using `/root/.rootfs_resize` (`50%` will use only half of the card's size if the image size doesn't exceed this or `3887103s` for example will use sector 3887103 as partition end.
 Values without either `%` or `s` will be ignored)